Towards a performance characteristic curve for model evaluation: an application in information diffusion prediction: Performance characteristic curve for model evaluation

-But we notice that MAP is affected by the size of the system ($N$) and the length of the predicted sequence ($L$).
-A large $N$ value tends to lower the prediction accuracy as there are more candidates to choose from.
-On the contrary, a large $L$ value is associated with improved accuracy as the hit rate grows when the target is larger.
+However, we notice that during the construction of diffusion sequence sample sets, the true factors fundamentally affecting the disorder of diffusion sequences are the topological characteristics of the network, such as network diameter, average path length, clustering coefficient \citep{newman2003structure}, and the characteristics of the diffusion process, including diffusion speed and branching degree \citep{leskovec2007patterns}.
+In contrast, parameters like the number of network nodes ($N$) and sequence length ($L$) are not inherently influential factors.
+Instead, they introduce noise into the model prediction and MAP (Mean Average Precision) calculations, thus impacting the observed patterns.
+The variation in the number of nodes affects model performance by altering the size of the prediction space, with larger node counts leading to lower model performance as there are more candidates to choose from.
+Meanwhile, longer sequence lengths increase the likelihood of higher precision in predicted sequences, thereby artificially inflating MAP values.
 The impact of $N$ and $L$ is related to the prediction task itself, not to the quality of the training data.
 Therefore, we should take them into account by resealing the original MAP, giving rise to the scaled MAP (SMAP) as

-When the accuracy metric is replaced by SMAP, we find that the originally scattered data points start to collapse on a single curve, demonstrating a clear scaling pattern (Fig. \ref{fig:scaling pattern}b).
-The same pattern also holds in synthetic data generated by LT and SI models (Fig. \ref{fig:LT-SI} in Appendix).
-More importantly, when the data points from different spreading mechanisms are put together, they almost overlap each other, implying that the internal driven mechanism of the spreading has little impact on the scaling law (Fig. \ref{fig:scaling pattern}c).
+When the accuracy metric is replaced by SMAP, we find that the originally scattered data points start to collapse on a single curve, demonstrating a clear scaling pattern (Figure \ref{fig:scaling_pattern}b).
+The same pattern also holds in synthetic data generated by LT and SI models (Figure S1 in Supplementary Materials).
+More importantly, when the data points from different spreading mechanisms are put together, they almost overlap each other, implying that the internally driven mechanism of the spreading has little impact on the scaling law (Figure \ref{fig:scaling_pattern}c).
 Instead, the network topology may be a more important factor.
-By changing the network topology from ER random network to BA scale-free network, we obtain the patterns that exhibit the same descending and scaling trend as those described in ER data, but the specific scaling curve may differ for a certain model (Fig. \ref{fig:BA}a in Appendix).
-Overall, the scaling curve can be well fitted by an exponential decay function as $y = y_0 + Ae^{-Bx}$ (Fig. \ref{fig:scaling pattern}c), capturing a model's inherent capability of making correct predictions against increased uncertainty.
+By changing the network topology from ER random network to BA scale-free network, we obtain the patterns that exhibit the same descending and scaling trend as those described in ER data, but the specific scaling curve differs slightly (Figure S2a in Supplementary Materials).

+Given the nonlinear decay observed in the scaling curve, we apply an exponential decay function as $y = y_0 + Ae^{-Bx}$ for fitting.
+The curve is well fitted (Figure \ref{fig:scaling_pattern}c), capturing a model's inherent capability of making correct predictions against increased uncertainty.
+We regard it as the performance characteristic curve to evaluate the performance of information diffusion prediction models.